Cethric/Cethric.github.io/_posts/2020-04-22-Introduction-to-GraphQL.md

 ```

-For more information about how to create GraphQL schemas [visit the GraphQL website here](https://graphql.org/learn/schema)
+For more information about how to create GraphQL schemas [visit the GraphQL website here][graphql-schema]

 ### The Resolvers
 Resolvers are used to connect the GraphQL schema to an action in the server.